MuhammadBai/Assignment2/README.md

 In this assignment, i have developed two shell scripting projects which automates system setup tasks and user managment on an Arch Linux environment.
 The scripts follows the best practices, focusing on error handling, documentation, and utilizing 'getopts' for command=line options.

 ---
-# Project 1 - System Setup and Configuration Automation
+# Project 1 - Packages installation setup

 This project automates the system setup process on Arch Linux, helping to quickly set up your environment by installing key software packages and organizing configuration files.